 Star Elementary with 2 suspensions and Circle Elementary with 18 both achieved a “High” performance level in the state’s equity indicator.
 However, Star Elementary’s 2 suspensions reflect only 2 incidents for the entire year.
 This school uses alternatives to teach and change behavior and has consequences potentially lasting several weeks while keeping the student in the learning environment.

 Circle Elementary’s 18 suspensions reflect 85 incidents and over 150 instructional days lost for the students from their suspensions.
 Compounding these numbers, of the 18 suspensions, 5 of those students were put up for expulsion.
 Since a suspension counts as one incident, this administrator used suspension to expedite the removal of students off his/her campus and accelerate the expulsion process.

 Both schools look identical in the eyes of the state’s suspension rate on the equity indicator, but both couldn’t be further apart in their work towards equity in school discipline.
 Number of days and incidents should be factored into the formula to prevent schools like Circle Elementary from being regarded as a “High” achieving school with regards to school suspensions.

 Educators who are willing to go above and beyond these inequities when serving students may find using Don’t Suspend Me!
-An Alternative Discipline Toolkit as a great resource to guide believers in equity in school discipline; those willing to advocate beyond cut scores and five-by-five colored tables.
+An Alternative Discipline Toolkit and Building Behavior: The Educator’s Guide to Evidence-Based Initiatives as a great resource to guide believers in equity in school discipline; those willing to advocate beyond cut scores and five-by-five colored tables.